kumahq/kuma-website/app/_src/policies/meshfaultinjection.md

 ### Abort

-Abort defines a configuration of not delivering requests to destination service and replacing the responses from destination dataplane by predefined status code.
+Abort defines a configuration of not delivering requests to destination service and replacing the responses from destination data plane by predefined status code.

 - `httpStatus` - HTTP status code which will be returned to source side, has to be in [100 - 599] range